Online Bachelor of Science in Biological Sciences – Biomedical Sciences

 What can you do with a biomedical science degree concentration?

-Graduates from the biomedical science degree concentration are well-equipped to enter a variety of careers in medicine.
-Upon completion of the program, you'll be able to apply basic principles of biology, biochemistry, chemistry, mathematics and statistics towards maintaining and promoting human health.
+Graduates from the biomedical science degree concentration are well-equipped to enter a variety of career paths.
+Upon completing the program, you'll be able to apply basic principles of biology, biochemistry, chemistry, mathematics and statistics to maintain and promote human health.
 The program serves undergraduate students who aim to pursue careers in medicine, health professions, or biomedical research in academic, clinical, or industry settings.

 Clinical Trial Manager